BITNULLS/storybook/backend/README.md

 ### Bucket Configurations Files

 Requirements/Steps to use the Chum-Bucket:
  - Download our oracle_bucket.json and Chum-Bucket.pem, and place the files in backend/data/.
 These files contain the information to connect to our Cloud Bucket.
-This will allow you to use the functions `upload_bucket_file` and `download_bucket_file`
+This will allow you to use the functions `upload_bucket_file` and `download_bucket_file` in `edu_storybook/bucket.py`.

 ### Upload File to Cloud

 To upload, the function `upload_bucket_file` is used.
+It is located in `edu_storybook/bucket.py`.

  - The function takes 2 parameter:
    - `local_file_path`: string of the local path of file to upload